abinnquist/fNIRSpreProcessing/README.md

 The script depends on two publicly available Matlab packages - inpaint_nans and some Homer2 scripts.
 These are included with the preprocessingfNIRS repo.
 If you want to use a Snirf file you must downloaded the full Homer3 toolbox at https://github.com/BUNPC/Homer3.

+# Requirements:
+	- Dependencies mentioned above
+	- Data must be in the following structure: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
+Omit Group or Scan level if the data is not hyperscanning or not multiscan, respectively.
+All files must be together in each raw file folder.
+		- ALL dyads, subjects, and scan folders must start with a study-specific prefix or they will be skipped
+	- If using Snirf file for preprocessing you MUST have Homer3

 # Contents
 Preprocessing is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).